Dover Strait coastal guns: German installations

 After the Fall of France in June 1940, Adolf Hitler personally discussed the possibility of invasion with Großadmiral (Grand Admiral) Erich Raeder, the Commander-in-Chief of the Kriegsmarine (German Navy) on 21 May 1940.
 Almost a month later on 25 June he ordered Oberkommando der Wehrmacht (OKW, supreme command of the armed forces) to begin preparation and feasibility studies, which had to be completed by 2 July, for the invasion of Britain.
 In an OKW directive on 10 July, operational coastal batteries under the control of the Kriegsmarine would support the invasion fleet.

-On 16 July Hitler issued Fuhrer Directive 16 to have guns in place to support Operation Sea Lion:
+On 16 July Hitler issued Führer Directive 16 to have guns in place to support Operation Sea Lion:

 Commencing on 22 July 1940, Organisation Todt began work on artillery positions primarily at Pas-de-Calais for every heavy artillery piece available; the batteries were required to be capable of withstanding the heaviest bombardments.

 The first German guns began to be installed around the end of July 1940.
 The German batteries in order of construction were: